 Our future plans include establishing a strategic funding source that provides an opportunity for children throughout the world to have access to local, relevant educational materials written in their local language, especially for indigenous children.
 These tools can further be used for older children to teach young children in a non-formal educational setting, those bringing learning into daily home life.
 As a small NGO, working with mostly volunteers, we do not have specific documentation that measure our efforts, but this will change as systematic funding becomes available.
 There are hundreds of studies that validate literacy as a core component of education and strengthening a community, and continued calls for more relevant and localized learning tools.
 Common sense dictates that learning in a native language increased literacy and community (as well as personal) development - this is why YEA/Global StoryMakers was created in the first place - in direct response to Article 17 of the CRC.
+I am the author of the Legal Commentary of Article 17 of the CRC, published by Brill in 2012; this serves as a legal authority for lawyers globally.
 The Youth Empowerment Alliance, Inc. is very proud of its work and will continue to support the unified efforts of the United Nations Global Impact directly and in partnership with its esteemed membership.

-Sincerely,

-Sherry Sacino

-Sherry Sacino Founder and CEO
+Sincerely, Sherry Sacino Founder and CEO Sherry Sacino

-Dream.
-Build.
-Soar.